 Review by Rita Horanyi, 2020 Festival Manager

-Yōko Ogawa’s The Memory Police has already been featured on a few quarantine book lists as readers find resonances with our sequestered times in this dystopian fable.
+Yōko Ogawa’s The Memory Police has been featured on quite a few quarantine book lists as readers find resonances with our sequestered times in this dystopian fable.
 The story takes places on an island where everyday objects disappear one by one, taking most people’s memories of the items with them as they vanish. (more…)

 Ted Egan: Outback Songman